tstromberg/sigstore-the-local-way/README.md

-If you got this far - feel free to take an ice cream break.
+Feel free to take an ice cream break if you got this far.
 You earned it!

 ## 3.0: Keyless signing with Fulcio (EXPERIMENTAL)